kivy/python-for-android/README.md

 In 2015 these tools were rewritten to provide a new, easier-to-use and easier-to-extend interface.
-If you'd like to browse the old toolchain, its status is recorded for posterity at at https://github.com/kivy/python-for-android/tree/old_toolchain.
+If you'd like to browse the old toolchain, its status is recorded for posterity at https://github.com/kivy/python-for-android/tree/old_toolchain.

 In the last quarter of 2018 the python recipes were changed.
 The